Roman-Flossler/Story-Show-Gallery/README.md

 - Animated transition between images combines sliding and fading.
 The visual effect is similar to old slide projectors.

+- Protection of photos from being copied via right click menu.

 ## License
 You can use SSG freely within [Mozilla Public License 2.0](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)).
 There is one **exception** from license: Distributing Story Show Gallery within a Wordpress plugin or theme is only allowed for the author of Story Show Gallery.